-When you think of motorcycle sidecars, you might think of the dangerous sport of sidecar racing, or a mustached hipster riding around town on a Ural, but it’s more likely that you imagine a military motorcycle with a sidecar charging around Europe during World War II with a big machine gun strapped to it.
-These days, most motorcycle sidecar combinations are either Ural motorcycles, odd movie props, or bespoke custom machines, and they’re few and far between.
+When you think of motorcycle sidecars, you might think of the dangerous sport of sidecar racing, or a mustached hipster riding around town on a Ural sidecar motorcycle, but it’s more likely that you imagine a military motorcycle with a sidecar charging around Europe during World War II with a big machine gun strapped to it.
+Most motorcycle sidecar combinations you see on the road today are either Ural motorcycles, odd movie props, or bespoke custom built machines, and they’re few and far between.
 However, there was a time when the motorcycle sidecar ruled supreme.
-During World War II, both the Allied and Axis forces heavily relied on the might and maneuverability of the motorcycle sidecar, with the three-wheelers being used as anything from troop transportation and all-terrain pursuit vehicles to munitions conveyance and mobile gun emplacements.
+During World War II, both the Allied and Axis forces heavily relied on the might and maneuverability of the sidecar, with the three-wheelers being used as anything from troop transportation and all-terrain pursuit vehicles to munitions conveyance and mobile gun emplacements.

-The Second World War was really the golden age of the motorcycle sidecar combination, largely because of the availability of conventional motorcycles.
-At the time, Germany produced far more motorcycles than they did automobiles, and far more Germans knew how to ride motorcycles and sidecars than could drive cars.
+The Second World War was really the golden age of the sidecar outfit, largely because of the availability of conventional motorcycles.
+At the time, Germany produced far more motorcycles than they did automobiles, and far more Germans knew how to ride a sidecar than could drive cars.
 Adding a machine gun to an already practical mode of transport just made sense.
-And considering that most military-adapted motorcycle sidecar rigs came equipped with a differential lock helped to make the humble sidecar one of the most important tools on the battlefield: a lightly armored, weaponized vehicle that was able to traverse rough terrain with ease.
-It’s easy to see why every nation involved had their own fighting motorcycle sidecar machines at the front.
+And considering that most military-adapted sidecar rigs came equipped with a differential lock helped to make the humble sidecar one of the most important tools on the battlefield: a lightly armored, weaponized vehicle that was able to traverse rough terrain with ease.
+It’s easy to see why every nation involved had their own fighting sidecar machines at the front.

 10 Combat Ready WW2 Motorcycle Sidecar Rigs